tigerabrodi/data-intensive-apps/README.md

 - **Star**: A central "root" node replicates changes to all other nodes.
 Efficient but creates a single point of failure.

 ### Leaderless Replication

+1. **Leaderless Replication:**

+   - **What:** A replication model where any replica can directly accept writes from clients.
+   - **Purpose:** Increases robustness against node failures and network issues.
+Suitable for scenarios where low latency and high availability are crucial.
+   - **How It Works:** Clients send write requests to multiple replicas.
+Reads are also sent to multiple nodes to detect stale data.
+   - **Use Cases:** Dynamo-style databases (e.g., Riak, Cassandra, Voldemort), applications needing high availability and handling eventual consistency.

+2. **Writing to the Database When a Node Is Down:**

+   - **What:** Handling write operations in a leaderless system when one or more replicas are unavailable.
+   - **How It Works:** Write requests are sent to all replicas, but only a subset (e.g., 2 out of 3) needs to acknowledge for the write to be successful.
+   - **Purpose:** Maintains write availability despite individual node failures.
+   - **Use Cases:** Any situation with intermittent node availability, maintenance periods, or network issues.

+3. **Limitations of Quorum Consistency:**

+   - **What:** Challenges in ensuring that reads always return the most recent write in a leaderless system.
+   - **How It Works:** Relies on overlapping sets of nodes for reads and writes (w + r > n) but can face issues with concurrent writes and network delays.
+   - **Purpose:** Balances read availability with consistency.
+   - **Use Cases:** Optimizing for either read or write performance in distributed systems, handling network partitions.

+4. **Sloppy Quorums and Hinted Handoff:**

+   - **What:** An extension of the quorum model to increase write availability during network partitions.
+   - **How It Works:** Writes are temporarily allowed to non-designated nodes (sloppy quorum), which later hand off the data to the correct nodes (hinted handoff).
+   - **Purpose:** Improves write availability during network issues.
+   - **Use Cases:** Scenarios with unreliable networks or frequent partitions, enhancing robustness in distributed databases.

+5. **Detecting Concurrent Writes:**
+   - **What:** Identifying and resolving conflicts from simultaneous writes to the same key in a leaderless system.
+   - **How It Works:** Using version numbers or vectors to track write order.
+Resolving conflicts by merging or picking the latest write.
+   - **Purpose:** Ensures eventual consistency even with concurrent data modifications.
+   - **Use Cases:** Leaderless databases handling concurrent user interactions, applications requiring automatic conflict resolution.